-This special meeting of the board was a forum for those pleas, following a particularly heated May meeting when the chamber was flooded with over 100 residents.
+This special meeting of the board was a forum for those pleas, following a when the chamber was flooded with over 100 residents.
 This meeting drew about 40 residents, about a dozen of whom spoke to the board.

 The use of pesticides in public parks has been discussed at Village Hall for the past five years, culminating in 2010 with village residents protesting the use of pesticides in the parks before the Village Board.
-As a pilot program, the board agreed not to spray pesticides on Cahill and Klode parks in 2010, and last year, the village spent $18,382 on a comprehensive plan that included pesticide-free turf care practices in most green spaces.
+As a pilot program, the board agreed not to spray pesticides on and parks in 2010, and last year, the village that included pesticide-free turf care practices in most green spaces.